 - Systems and strategies we have in place to identify children that may require additional support

 We know that early identification of SEND and proactive intervention is key in supporting children to reach their full potential.
 We have long standing, highly experienced staff who have a good knowledge of 'typical' child development.
-We discuss individual children with their parent/carers before they start preschool, finding out if they are accessing support from external agencies and/or if parent/carers have any concerns about their child's development.
+We discuss individual children with their parent/carers before they start pre-school, finding out if they are accessing support from external agencies and/or if parent/carers have any concerns about their child's development.
 We carry out a progress check of the children in our care between the ages of 2 and 3, thus ensuring that emerging concerns or a special educational need or disability is identified, and acted upon, at an early stage.
-In addition to the 2 year check we carry out regular observations on all children which are assessed against the developmental phases of the Early Years Foundation Stage.
-If we have significant concerns about a child's development we will talk to parents and, with their consent, we will inform the school's SENCo who will make a referral to the relevant professional within the Cornwall Council Early Years Team, if appropriate
+In addition to the 2 year check, we carry out regular observations on all children which are assessed against the developmental phases of the Early Years Foundation Stage.
+If we have significant concerns about a child's development we will talk to parents and, with their consent, we will inform the school's SENDCo who will make a referral to the relevant professional within the Cornwall Council Early Years Team, if appropriate.

 - How we identify and support children's learning and development needs